raphw/maven-checksum-extension/README.md

 If a secure checksum is available for each artifact, this extension can validate each artifact against this checksum before allowing the artifact to execute any code.
 If a checksum does not match, this extension ends the execution process immediately to avoid any possible damage.
 For this purpose, this extension can generate a file which is checked into a project against which all later downloads are validated.
-As a side effect, this validation would also discover retagged versions, for example if snapshots were used.
+As a side effect, this validation would also discover re-tagged versions, for example if snapshots were used.

 To activate this extension, its jar file should be either placed in the Maven installation directory under *lib/ext* or be specified via the
 *-Dmaven.ext.class.path=<extension>* property.
 It should however **not** be specified via *.mvn/extensions.xml* as this would require the